We Are A Leading UK Commercial Energy, And Sustainability Consultancy

 2. Variable or Index-Linked Contracts

-Rates fluctuate with the market, offering savings during low-price periods but posing risks during spikes.
+Rates fluctuate with the market, offering savings during low-price periods but carrying risk during price spikes.

 Best for: Businesses comfortable with market risk.